Mary Alice Young

 Mary Alice Young (previously Angela Forrest) is a fictional character from the ABC television series Desperate Housewives.
 The character was created by television producer and screenwriter Marc Cherry and is portrayed by Brenda Strong, who also serves as the narrator of the series from beyond the grave; the character's suicide in the pilot episode served as the catalyst of the series.
 The narration provided by Mary Alice is essential to the tale of Wisteria Lane, as the series revolves around her sharing the secrets of her friends and neighbors.
-Her narration technique is akin in style to Edgar Lee Masters' Spoon River Anthology (1915).
+Her narration technique is akin in style to Edgar Lee Masters's Spoon River Anthology (1915).

 Mary Alice is considered the most mysterious of the housewives as only parts of her story are originally known.
 A loving, doting wife and mother who was generous to her family and neighbors, she was the last person any of them expected to commit suicide.
 In death, Mary Alice sees things she would not have seen when she was alive: her friends' vulnerabilities, lies, and secrets.
 She does not judge them so much as love them more because of their foibles, pitying them for the ways they manipulate and hurt those they care about most.